richardjoo/HTMLCOIN/FAQ/README.md

 ### Where is the mining pool?
   - No mining pool is available at the moment.
   - Currently wallet CPU solo mining only.
+  - External miner is slow coming in that it does not yet exist and I've not been able to pin down a miner developer.
+Internal mining only at the moment.
+    - Peter Bushnell (2018-01-08)

 ### Can I mine with my graphics card?
   - No, you can't.